catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 [https://cloud.google.com/monitoring/charts/metrics-explorer
 ](https://cloud.google.com/monitoring/charts/metrics-explorer
 )
- 6. Navigate to Monitoring->Dashboards to check out the metrics.
+ 6. Navigate to Monitoring-Dashboards to check out the metrics.

 To check logs with the gcloud tool, use the logs read command: